miniql/miniql/README.md

 - Hooks - be notifed when particular entities/fields have been updated.
 - Reverse relationships.
 Get director entity and lookup all their movies.
 - Optimisation to do queries in parallel.
+- Built-in filtering?
+- How to retreieve a count after search/filtering is applied.